liam-wiltshire/talks/machinelearning/content.md

 ```

 ???
+- This was something totally new to us, so we wanted to test it a little to see if we were on the right track

-Given something that will obviously end up in the banana area, but with a wrong colour, the average distance is 1.4
+- Using our test fruit data, this will clearly end in the banana category, but with a wrong colour, the average distance is 1.4
-At the moment we don't really know what this means
+- At the moment we don't really know what this means!

 ---
 class: content-odd noheader